1. Signs of unhealthy relationships

 Indicators in the mouth and tooth area

-Please press click on each mouth to get specific information on indicators in the mouth and tooth area: 60 61
+Please press click on each cross in the corresponding circle on each mouth to get specific information on indicators in the mouth and tooth area: 60 61

 Image by brgfx Image on Freepik.